 Birthday phone call.
-My husband’s parents always call on our birthdays to sing “Happy Birthday.”
+My in-law’s always call on our birthdays to sing “Happy Birthday.”
 One year, when they tried to call me while I was out and sang “Happy Birthday” to my voice mail, I kept their message on my phone until my service provider deleted it (to my disappointment).
 A birthday doesn’t feel like a birthday until Grandma and Grandpa have called to sing.

 Saint feast days.
 We don’t celebrate Halloween, but my kids love dressing up as their favourite saint every year for an All Saints Day Party.
 They start planning what saint to be “next year” as soon as the party ends!
 This tradition helps us learn about our faith and connect with other Catholic families.
-We also put little treats in their shoes every December for St. Nicholas Day.
+We also put little treats in their shoes every December for St. Nicholas Feast Day.

 Life today is so fast-paced and demanding, it’s important that we find ways to reconnect with each other on a daily basis.
 Establishing family traditions helps us do just that.
 Traditions are those special times that bring families together, allowing us to express unity as a family and to create bonds that last a lifetime. ~ Abigail Brenner M.D., Psychology Today

 Starting New Traditions in Your Family